Nuitka/Nuitka-website/posts/speedcenter-is-back.rst

 In principle, I could publish the data in other forms as well, and I likely will.
 Making tables of e.g. PyBench results seems like one application.
-Recently, I have workd with Nikola, and could also imagine to integrate Codespeed graph functionality (which is apparently all I want) to there.
+Recently, I have worked with Nikola, and could also imagine to integrate Codespeed graph functionality (which is apparently all I want) to there.

 | Yours,